Communities

 There are some earlier references on the Wikipedia article for Reverential capitalization, but it's not clear to me from that which was "first" or how it's distinguished from the general 17th/18th century practice of capitalizing a lot more nouns than we do today.

-Nathaniel‭ wrote over 3 years ago
+Nathaniel‭ wrote about 4 years ago

 @Peter Interesting!
 Hadn't seen that article.
 It'd be tangentially interesting to know if any of the early "capitalize all nouns" translations also capitalized deity pronouns (and not other pronouns), but I'd say my focus here is on translations that generally follow modern capitalization conventions.

-Peter Cooper Jr.‭ wrote over 3 years ago
+Peter Cooper Jr.‭ wrote about 4 years ago

 I think your question actually has a lot to do with how "modern capitalization conventions" have changed over time in general.
 It might be worth asking about the history of capitalizing pronouns that refer to God on the Languages site too.